VertigoOne1/securia/README.md

 stop messing around and start focusing on the detection system

-- develop image/psql pruning system, it gets out of control pretty quick, also needed to be able to delete anyway.
 - ui development - in progress (FOCUS HERE)
 - ui dev - detections and filters
 - ui dev - multipage navigator, build out pages